-The best unlocked Android phones free you from carrier payment plans, letting you have full control over your phone buying experience.
+The best unlocked Android phones give the best alternatives to the iPhone without a carrier payment plan.
 When you purchase a phone unlocked, you can pick a device without having to commit to a specific carrier and wireless plan.
 And many of the best Android phones are available unlocked, given you ample choice.

 Generally, these Android phones are sold directly by the phone makers themselves or through online retailers like Amazon and Best Buy.
 And once you've made your choice, you can start searching for the best cell phone plan from the phone carrier of your choosing.
 While you'll have to pay more upfront to buy a phone unlocked, it gives you complete control over your carrier, contract length, cost and more.